sgago/algomon/readme.md

 # The Study Guide
-Welcome to my personal study guide for leetcode problems and system design interviews.
+Welcome to my personal study guide for leetcode problems and systems design.

 - [The Study Guide](#the-study-guide)
 - [Data structures and algorithms](#data-structures-and-algorithms)